Liu Zhaohua: Early life

 Liu was born in Fu'an, Fujian province on 5 March 1965.

 Liu was known to have been a smart and studious person since childhood.
 He was said to have a talent and interest in chemistry during middle school and kept many chemistry books at home.
 In 1979 he won second place in a provincial competition for chemistry.
 However, he was from a poor family and his father died when he was young.
 Due to financial difficulties, he voluntarily dropped out of school.

-In 1983, Liu joined the army and studied logistics at one of People's Armed Police schools.
+In 1983, Liu joined the army and studied logistics at one of the People's Armed Police schools.
 During his time in the army, Liu served as a border control officer and was promoted to Cadre.

 In 1987 Liu became a court bailiff.
 Due to his strong job performance he received an award for outstanding service and was transferred to a role involving the China Investment Promotion Agency.
 In this role, Liu met a lot of leaders and foreign businessmen who would later partner with him.
 During his time as bailiff, Liu met Chen Daozhong, a Taiwanese businessman who introduced him to methamphetamine.
 Liu became interested in producing drugs as a way of earning money after successfully creating a batch of methamphetamine by himself using chemistry books for reference.

 In 1994, Liu resigned from his job as bailiff to fully focus on his drug business.